 In November 2009, we entered into a Collaboration and License Agreement with Novartis.
 Under the terms of the agreement, Novartis received exclusive development and commercialization rights outside of the United States to our JAK inhibitor ruxolitinib and certain back-up compounds for hematologic and oncology indications, including all hematological malignancies, solid tumors and myeloproliferative diseases.
 We retained exclusive development and commercialization rights to JAKAFI (ruxolitinib) in the United States and in certain other indications.
 Novartis also received worldwide exclusive development and commercialization rights to our MET inhibitor compound capmatinib and certain back-up compounds in all indications.
-We retained options to co-develop and to co-promote capmatinib in the United States.

-Under this agreement, we received an upfront payment and immediate milestone payment totaling \$210.0 million and were initially eligible to receive up to \$1.2 billion in milestone payments across multiple indications upon the achievement of pre-specified events, including up to \$174.0 million for the achievement of development milestones, up to \$495.0 million for the achievement of regulatory milestones and up to \$500.0 million for the achievement of commercialization milestones.
-In April 2016, we amended this agreement to provide that Novartis has exclusive research, development and commercialization rights outside of the United States to ruxolitinib (excluding topical formulations) in the graft-versus-host-disease ("GVHD") field.
+Under this agreement, we received an upfront payment and immediate milestone payment totaling \$210.0 million and were initially eligible to receive up to \$1.2 billion in milestone payments across multiple indications upon the achievement of pre-specified events, including up to \$174.0 million for the achievement of development milestones, up to \$495.0 million for the achievement of regulatory milestones and up to \$500.0 million for the achievement of sales milestones.
+In April 2016, we amended this agreement to provide that Novartis has exclusive research, development and commercialization rights outside of the United States to ruxolitinib (excluding topical formulations) in the graft-versushost-disease ("GVHD") field.
 We became eligible to receive up to \$75.0 million of additional potential development and regulatory milestones relating to GVHD.

-Exclusive of the upfront payment of \$150.0 million received in 2009 and the immediate milestone of \$60.0 million earned in 2010, we have recognized and received in the aggregate \$132.0 million for the achievement of development milestones, \$215.0 million for the achievement of regulatory milestones and \$120.0 million for the achievement of sales milestones through December 31, 2019.
-In 2018, we recognized a \$60.0 million sales milestone for Novartis achieving annual net sales of a JAK licensed product of \$900.0 million.
-In 2017, we recognized a \$40.0 million sales milestone for Novartis achieving annual net sales of a JAK licensed product of \$600.0 million and a \$25.0 million development milestone based on the formal initiation by Novartis of a Phase III clinical trial evaluating ruxolitinib in GVHD.
+Exclusive of the upfront payment of \$150.0 million received in 2009 and the immediate milestone of \$60.0 million earned in 2010, we have recognized and received, in the aggregate, \$157.0 million for the achievement of development milestones, \$280.0 million for the achievement of regulatory milestones and \$200.0 million for the achievement of sales milestones through December 31, 2020.